 We spoke with customer service from Toyota Financial Services (TFS) who confirmed that its repossession policy is decided on a case-by-case basis.
 You’ll need to review your contract with TFS and/or contact TFS directly by calling (800) 874-8822 for details.
-Also, late fees vary by state, according to the TFS website.
+Also, late fees and the repossession process vary by state.

 If you’re worried about repossession, your first step should be to discuss your options with TFS.
 Toyota Financial offers extensions and deferrals, but you’ll need to complete an evaluation for approval.
 Additional fees may apply.
 They want to get their money back so they will help make it more feasible for you to be able to do that.